It’s time to bring equality home in the United States

 I walked away from the launch feeling conflicted.
 I am inspired and encouraged that the U.S. is working to promote women's rights and equality abroad.
 But there is still so much to be done in the United States.

-Absolutely: raise the minimum age of marriage in the Cote d'Ivoire to 18 - and at the same time raise it to 18 across the U.S. too, and remove the federal exception to statutory rape if the rapist is married to the 12 - 15 year old child.
-Child "marriage" is currently legal in 48 states (only Delaware and New Jersey have set the minimum age at 18 and eliminated all exceptions).
+Absolutely: raise the minimum age of marriage in Cote d'Ivoire to 18 - and at the same time raise it to 18 across the U.S. too, and remove the federal exception to statutory rape if the rapist is married to the 12 - 15 year old child.
+Child marriage is currently legal in 48 states* (only Delaware and New Jersey have set the minimum age at 18 and eliminated all exceptions).

 Can't our government departments and agencies have the same enthusiastic promotion of women and girls' rights here in the United States?
 Can't private sector leaders see that women's empowerment is good business here too?
 Can't our representatives leave party politics out of protecting the rights of women and girls at home?
 Can't we focus on removing the barriers that constrain women's full participation in the domestic economy?